FrederikLeed/inventory-collector/README.md

 ## Usage

 1. Run the script.
-Using favorite #deployment-methods The specified metrics will be collected and saved in JSON format in separate folders.
+Using favorite [deployment method](#deployment-methods) The specified metrics will be collected and saved in JSON format in separate folders.

-2. The collected data is then zipped, and the final zip file is moved to a central fileshare location. #setup-central-fileshare
+2. The collected data is then zipped, and the final zip file is moved to a central fileshare location.
+[Set Central Fileshare](#setup-central-fileshare)

-3. Then, when all data is collected. #parse-computer-inventory-powershell-script-collected-data
+3. Then, when all data is collected.
+[Parse computer inventory powershell script collected data](#parse-computer-inventory-powershell-script-collected-data)

 ## Setup Central Fileshare